Plushtoast/dsa5-foundryVTT-wiki/Combat.md

 * evade:

 ## Can special combat abilities be used in DSA for foundry?
-Yes, special abilities, if configured correctly, can be used and selected when attacking an opponent.
+Partially, special abilities, if configured correctly, can be used and selected when attacking an opponent.
-IMG ATTACK SCREEN
+Some special abilities are not yet available in the character sheet, but will be soon, so as of now you need to calculate them manually.